Introduction

 People with dementia need special care and support to help them cope with their symptoms and maintain their quality of life.
 They may need assistance with daily activities, such as bathing, dressing, eating, or taking medications.
 They may also require medical care, such as infection treatment, pain, or other health issues.
 They may also benefit from social and emotional support, such as counseling, activities, or companionship.

 Finding a suitable care facility for your loved one with dementia can be a challenging and stressful task.
 You may have many questions and concerns, such as: What type of facility is best for my loved one?
 How much will it cost?
 How far is it from my home?
 How can I trust the staff and the quality of care?
 How will my loved one adjust to the unfamiliar environment?
-These questions can be even more challenging to answer if you live in a rural or remote area, where the options for dementia care may be limited, unavailable, or unaffordable.
+These questions can be even more challenging to answer if you live in a rural or remote area, where the options for may be limited, unavailable, or unaffordable.

 If you are in this situation, you may feel desperate and hopeless.
 You may feel like you have no choice but to keep your loved one at home, even if you cannot provide the care they need.
 You may feel like you are neglecting your health, well-being, or responsibilities.
 You may feel like you are alone and unsupported.
 You may feel like you are running out of time and options.